Permissible Shear Stress for Spigot Solution

 Spigot Distance - (Measured in Meter) - Spigot distance is defined as the distance from the end of the slot to the end of the spigot on the rod.

-Diameter of Spigot - (Measured in Meter) - The diameter of Spigot is defined as the diameter of the external surface of the spigot or the inner diameter of the socket.
+External Diameter of Spigot - (Measured in Meter) - External Diameter of Spigot is defined as the diameter of the external surface of the spigot or the inner diameter of the socket.

 STEP 1: Convert Input(s) to Base Unit